Advertising mail

+Origin

+North Carolina state historians say Lunsford Richardson "is widely to considered to have invented ‘junk mail.’"
+In the process of expanding the market for his new products made by the Vicks company of Greensboro, North Carolina.
+In 1917, the U.S. Postal Service began allowing mail to be sent to rural addresses without including the name of the addressee.
+Vicks sent out millions of samples of Vicks VapoRub.

 Postal services

 Postal systems offer lower rates for buyers of bulk mail permits.
 In order to qualify for these rates, marketers must format and sort the mail in specific ways – which reduces the handling required by the postal service.

 Income from advertising mail represents a significant and growing portion of some postal services' budgets, and it is a service actively marketed by them.
 In the United States, ad mail dollars decreased from $96.6 billion in 2004, to $80.9 billion in 2013.
-A study by Boston Consulting Group predicts that overall share of ad-spend in the USA will increase from 11% in to 12% by 2020.
+A study by Boston Consulting Group predicts that overall share of ad-spend in the US will increase from 11% in to 12% by 2020.
 In Canada, addressed and unaddressed advertising mail accounted for 20% of Canada Post's revenue in 2005, and the share is increasing.
 Postal services employ the terms advertising mail, admail, and direct mail, while avoiding and objecting to the pejorative term junk mail.

 The United States Postal Service offers a direct mail service known as Every Door Direct Mail, that provides resources allowing businesses to target, design, print and mail to specific households without needing to know the addresses.

 In many developed countries, advertising mail represents a significant and growing amount of the total volume of mail.
 In the United States, "Standard mail: advertising" comprised 29% of all mail in 1980 and 43% in 2003.

 Direct mail marketing

 Direct mail is a common form of direct marketing, and may be employed by for-profit businesses, charities and other non-profits, political campaigns, and other organizations.
 Direct mail encompasses a wide variety of marketing materials, including brochures, catalogs, postcards, newsletters and sales letters.
 In 2015 more than 150 million direct mail promotions were sent out with a reported 42% of respondents scanning or reading the mail.
+Scammers also use direct mail in the form of auto warranty and home warranty scams.